-There are other routes offered during the week, and there are no buses on Sunday.
+There are no buses on Sunday.
 Each route has a color signal.
 The buses stop at the designated bus stops and run according to a fixed schedule.
-There are no shuttle rides on Sunday.
-You can view routes online at the sites above, and you can download the TRANSIT app on your phone
+You can view routes online at the sites above, and you can download the TRANSIT app on your phone Transit App | Flint Hills ATA Bus.

-4. Traveling with K-State Vans
+2. Traveling with K-State Vans